dgaydukov/cert-spring5/files/spring5.md

 We can have nested application contexts. `GenericApplicationContext` have `setParent` method, where you can pass parent context.
 And you can get all beans in child context from parent context.

+`ClassPathXmlApplicationContext` - load context from xml file that is located in the class path `FileSystemXmlApplicationContext` - load context from xml file located anywhere in the file system `XmlWebApplicationContext` - load web context from xml file

 ###### BFPP, BPP, ApplicationListener
 If you want to implement some custom logic during app lifecycle you should have classes that implement following interfaces